 Networking at Info Sessions

 You should always make sure to attend info sessions held by consulting firms on your campus.
-Info sessions provide a great opportunity for you to learn more about the unique characteristics of a firm as well as a chance to receive a firsthand account of a company’s culture.
+Info sessions provide a great opportunity for you to learn more about the unique characteristics of a firm as well as a chance to receive firsthand exposure to a company’s culture.
 Of course, most already know how valuable info sessions can be, and so you’ll often find yourself amongst a sea of candidates at these events.
 With all those people there, the most commonly asked question is: how do I make myself stand out?

 To put it simply, if you’ve networked effectively beforehand, the info session becomes your opportunity to reconnect with someone, instead of worrying about standing out for the first time.